aimarjs/webpack-102/src/data/post.md

-# This is headline of this article
+# This is headline of this article coming from Markdown

-And this is the body of the article
+And this is the body of the article coming from **Markdown**